bovinehero/hunt-showdown/README.md

 }
 ```

-Almost immediatley I decided that I wanted an atmospheric background image to fill the page and scroll with the user.
+Almost immediately I decided that I wanted an atmospheric background image to fill the page and scroll with the user, which I implemented this with the following code:
-I implemented this with the following code, which created a fallback of black in the areas that the image would not cover.

 ```
 body {